Amazon Associates April 2026 policy: what changed, what to fix

 The wider pattern

 Amazon's tightening is part of a broader squeeze on commission economics across affiliate marketing in 2026.
-Networks are getting stricter about attribution, AI-driven search is intercepting top-of-funnel queries (see what ChatGPT shopping queries are doing to affiliate creators), and platforms favor closed-loop attribution they can verify end-to-end.
+Networks are getting stricter about attribution, AI-driven search is intercepting top-of-funnel queries (we covered the full data picture in is AI killing affiliate marketing?
+The 2026 data, and the creator-side specifically in what ChatGPT shopping queries are doing to affiliate creators), and platforms favor closed-loop attribution they can verify end-to-end.
 The creators who do well in this environment are the ones who treat their affiliate catalog as infrastructure: monitored, documented, recoverable.
 The ones who treat it as a fire-and-forget revenue stream lose a percentage every quarter and only notice 12 months later.

 Monitor your top 10 Amazon links for free, forever.
 Spot the leak before the next quarterly drop.